Frequently Asked Questions

 A. Either one will save energy (and money).
 The timer only allows the pump to turn on at certain times.
 So if you only need hot water in the morning, you could set the timer for 6am to 8am.
 Then the pump would only recirculate the hot water during that time.
 The thermostat turns off the pump when the water in the pipes reaches a certain temperature.
 So once the water in the pipe is hot, the pump turns off.
 When the timer and thermostatic controls are installed together, in series, the circulator operates ONLY at the preset clock times specified by the user AND ONLY when the temperature conditions of the thermostat are met.
 That is, if either the timer control or the thermostatic control switch is open (off), the circulator will not operate.

 Q. "What else would I need to install a hot water recirculation system?"

-A. You'll need the pump & flanges/unions of course; a swing check valve, and pipe and pipe fittings to run the return line back to the pump.
-A timer and/or thermostat are optional. (click here for instructions and more info on these).
+A. You'll need the pump and flanges/unions of course; a swing check valve, and pipe and pipe fittings to run the return line back to the pump.
+A timer and/or thermostat are optional. (view me for instructions and more info on these).

 Q. "Are the Grundfos stainless steel pumps specified for potable hot water?"

 A. Absolutely.
 They are an excellent choice for drinking water.

 Q. "I want to install a hot water circulation loop so that I can get hot water quickly at my taps.
 My problem is that I have to pump it up about 20 feet and I only have 40 psi.
 Will a 1/2" return line work ok?"

 A. You could even use 3/8" on the return line (after the last fixture).
 Best to go with 1/2" but there is no reason to use 3/4" pipe.
 When your system is entirely under pressure, while the Grundfos pump is "pushing" up, the water is also "dropping" down.
 Just make sure to get rid of ALL of air in your return line and design your system so that no air will be in your line.